How to apply for admission to Southeast Technical

-After you have been accepted, you will be asked to complete the Accuplacer placement test.
-Students who already have an A.A.S. degree or higher, or a college transcript showing grades of "D" or better in comparable college level courses in mathematics and English, are exempt from taking the Accuplacer placement test, but must provide a transcript verifying that they satisfy these requirements.
+After you have been accepted, you will be asked to complete the ACCUPLACER placement test.
+Students who already have an A.A.S. degree or higher, or a college transcript showing grades of "D" or better in comparable college level courses in mathematics and English, are exempt from taking the ACCUPLACER, but must provide a transcript verifying that they satisfy these requirements.
 Please see the “Submit needed documents” section below for more information.

 - You will not be allowed to register for courses until this step is completed.